Function of the Spine

 - Compression fracture: This is a type of fracture that occurs when a vertebra collapses, leading to pain and decreased mobility.

-- Scoliosis: This is a condition in which the spine curves to the side, leading to pain and also decreased mobility.
+- Scoliosis: This is a condition in which the spine curves to the side, leading to pain and decreased mobility.

 Benefits of Spine Physical Therapy